 There simply are no bad manufacturers of bows.
 Please ensure your accompanying equipment (along with shot placement) is suitable for the animal you intend hunting.

-When does the hunting season end in South Africa
+When does the bow hunting season end in South Africa

-The hunting season in South Africa ends when the last hunter has left.
-On all the bow hunting farms we can hunt year round, however, there is a best time of year for bow hunting South Africa.
+The bow hunting season in South Africa ends when the last hunter has left.
+On all the bow hunting farms we can hunt year round.
+However, there is a best time of year for bow hunting South Africa.

-The best time of year for bow hunting South Africa is during our dry, cold months.
-These would be May (during the rut), June, July, August, September, October and even into the first week of November.
+The best time of year for bow hunting South Africa is during our dry cold months.
+These would be May (during the rut), June, July, August, September and October.
 These are the best months for bow hunting plains game.
 The best time of year for bow hunting dangerous game South Africa can be extended from March through end of October and even the first week of November.
 Please know that end of October beginning of November it can become rather hot.

 Our bow hunting video clips Africa are in the GALLERY section of this website.

-Please pay special attention to the recommended broad heads and kinetic energy (KE) we suggest for your bow hunting equipment South Africa.
-If you are thinking about hunting dangerous game with a bow and arrow there are a few minimum requirements you need to adhere to.
+Pay special attention to the recommended broad heads and kinetic energy (KE) we suggest for your bow hunting equipment.
+If you are thinking about hunting dangerous game with a bow and arrow there are minimum requirements you need to adhere to.

 Bow hunting regulations South Africa

 This is a summary of the bow hunting regulations South Africa:

 CATEGORIES OF HUNTING as published in the Government Gazette, 11 DECEMBER 2009 No.32798 29